RohanFredriksson/minecraft-server-starter/README.md

 # Minecraft Server Starter

 ## Description
 This is a Minecraft Java Edition server tool built for POSIX systems, that can automatically start and stop a Minecraft server depending on user activity.
+This allows for an energy-efficient approach to running Minecraft Servers which have 24-7 uptime and inconsistent user activity.
+When players are not on the server, the server sleeps and when a player decides to join, the server starts back up and is running within 30 seconds.

 ## Requirements
 This codebase has the requires the following programs to function: